List of Euphoria characters: Maddy Perez

-Confident, combative and popular, Maddy is Nate's on-and-off girlfriend and later ex-girlfriend.
+Madeleine "Maddy" Perez was born on January 28, 2001.
+She is confident, popular, and cruel.
+She is Nate's on-and-off girlfriend and later ex-girlfriend.
 She has a turbulent relationship with her family and was emotionally and physically abused by Nate while they were together.
-Her greatest fear is ending up in a loveless relationship like her parents, so she often excuses Nate's acts of violence as proof of his passion and love for her.

-Despite her hotheadedness, she is kind and values her close friends, like Kat and BB, as well as Rue, Jules and Lexi.
+Her greatest fear is ending up in a loveless relationship like her parents', so she often excuses Nate's acts of violence as proof of his passion and love for her, even going so far as to help him frame an innocent man for physically assaulting her, so Nate would get back together with her.
+Despite her hotheadedness, she can be kind and values her close friends, like Kat and BB, as well as Rue, Jules, and Lexi.
 Cassie was once her closest friend, before Cassie betrayed Maddy by having a secret relationship with Nate in the second season.
-Maddy ends their friendship and her remaining friends support her decision.
-The season ends with a physical confrontation between the two of them after Cassie interrupts Lexi's play and assaults one of the cast members.
+Maddy ends their friendship, and her remaining friends support her decision.
+Maddy assaults Cassie after the latter interrupts Lexi's play.
 Afterwards, Cassie's remorse for her actions only furthers Maddy's resentment.
+In the third season, Maddy works as an assistant for the talent manager Ms. Penzler, before branching off on her own.
+She is initially successful, but eventually loses her best client.
+She reluctantly reconnects with Cassie for the first time since high school, seeing an opportunity to use Cassie to boost her own clientele.
+She attends Nate and Cassie's wedding but is overcome with emotion at the reception and leaves.
+Maddy later meets Rue's boss, Alamo Brown, and they agree to work together, with Maddy helping to promote some of Alamo's girls from his strip clubs.
+She later loses her job after her boss discovers that Maddy has Cassie as a client, and becomes indebted to Alamo when he helps save Cassie when she is kidnapped by Naz.
+Maddy then begins a partnership with Cassie and uses Nate's mansion to create a content house featuring Alamo's girls.